The following features that support networking and engagement are available in the app:

 The results can be downloaded from the analytics.

 Eureka Ask allows users to ask questions through the app during sessions and presentations.
 When switched on through Interactivity > Eureka features, a button is added on the action bar.
-When sending questions is enabled through the Eureka platform, this button in the app opens a page where the user can enter his or her question.
+When sending questions is enabled through the Eureka platform, this button in the app opens a page where the user can enter their question.
 Sent questions become visible in the Eureka platform, and can from there be made visible to the audience as well.

 Using the chat will allow users to send messages in a group chat or personal messages to other users.
 There are different chat options available.